 In order to evaluate the performance of the competing approaches in phase II of process monitoring, the occurrences of assignable causes are simulated by a total of three out-of-control conditions.
 These out-of-control conditions are simulated by spindle-motion errors (Cho and Tu 2001), which are modeled by introducing a spurious harmonic in the baseline model of the roundness profile data.
 Each condition is then characterized by a parameter directly proportional to the severity of the out-of-control condition introduced in the baseline model.
-In particular, denoting by $y_j(k)$ the measurement of index k = 1, 2, ..., p on the profile of index j = 1, 2, ..., p on the following models.
+In particular, denoting by $y_j(k)$ the measurement of index k = 1, 2, ..., p on the profile of index j = 1, 2, ..., p the out-of-control conditions are simulated according to the following models.